Larbi Batma

-Laarbi Batma (or Laarbi Batma) (العربي باطما; born in Chaouia; 1948 - 7 February 1997) was a Moroccan musician, poet, singer, writer, actor, and the front man of the group Nass El Ghiwane.
+Laarbi Batma (or Laarbi Batma) (العربي باطما; born in Chaouia; 7 February 1947 - 7 February 1997) was a Moroccan musician, poet, singer, writer, actor, and the front man of the group Nass El Ghiwane.

 Early life

-Batma grew up in the Hay Mohammadi neighborhood in Casablanca.
+Laarbi grew up in the Hay Mohammadi neighborhood in Casablanca.

-Batma was very much influenced by the music style of the mawsims of his native region that he used to frequent as a child.
+He was very much influenced by the music style of the mawsims of his native region that he used to frequent as a child.

 Nass El Ghiwane

-Batma was a founding member of Nass El Ghiwane.
+Laarbi was a founding member of Nass El Ghiwane.
 He was a vocalist and percussionist for the group until his death in 1997.
-He was considered the architect of the group.

 Cinema

-Batma was the lead actor in the Moroccan movie Le jour du forain, directed by Driss Kettani and Abdelkrim Derkaoui.
+Laarbi was the lead actor in the Moroccan movie Le jour du forain, directed by Driss Kettani and Abdelkrim Derkaoui.
 He also starred in Ahmed el-Maanouni's Trances, a documentary on Nass El Ghiwane.